kartozia/numerals/README.md

-# numerals of North, Central and South America
+# Numerals of North, Central and South America